 Probability

-Probability refers to the likelihood of an event E happening, expressed as the ratio between the number of favorable outcomes (f) and the total number of possible outcomes (n). $$ p(E) = \frac{f}{n} $$
+The probability of an event E is defined as the ratio of the number of favorable outcomes (f) to the total number of possible outcomes (n), under the assumption that all outcomes are equally likely. $$ p(E) = \frac{f}{n} $$

-$$ 0 \le p(E) \le 1 $$
+$$ 0 \le p(E) = \frac{f}{n} \le 1 $$

 $$ 0 \% \le p(E) \le 100 \% $$